bootcoder/extra_print/README.md

 - ```ep```
 - ```eap```

-Require the gem in your file
+Require the gem in a specific file or application wide.

 ```ruby
 irb(main):002:0> require 'extra_print'
 ```